astrophena/tsid/README.md

+`tsid` is no longer maintained.
+Feel free to fork.

+---

 `tsid` is a [Caddy] plugin that allows access only to requests coming from the [Tailscale] network and allows to identify users behind these requests by setting some [Caddy] [placeholders]: